gizmo-ds/vrchat-scripts/AnimationTool/README.md

 ## How to use

-1. Save file to `Editor/AnimationTool.cs`
+1. Extract the file to `Editor/AnimationTool.cs`
 2. Open up **Tools** -> **Gizmo**-> **AnimationTool**